-Building Business Action Fit for Children in East Asia and the Pacific
+Building Business Action Fit for Children in East Asia Pacific in the Next Decade

 Business is intrinsic to the social and economic fabric of countries in East Asia Pacific, with children impacted one way or another by business activity – as consumers of products and services, through exposure to marketing and advertising, as young workers or child labourers, as the children of workers, as users of digital platforms, or through the environments where they live and play.